Uncategorized

 7. Measuring community activity and adjust

-We also invite you to read our dedicated article listing the 10 golden rules for animating and engaging a community.
+We also invite you to read our dedicated article listing the 10 Golden Rules to Manage and Engage a Community..
 Just note that your community website allows you to orchestrate your community strategy.

 Which tool should you use to create your community site?